vod6atwit/VNTours/readme.md

 <br>

 - attempts to rendering reset the password page
-- improve users + admin&lead-guide profile dashbord (booked travels, list of all users, travels, list of users ratings ...)
+- improve users + admin&lead-guide profile dashbord (booked tours, list of all users, tours, list of users reviews...)
 - Improve the web application responsiveness and design

 <br><br>